webforj/webforj-documentation/docs/layouts/app-layout.md

 ### Overview

 The following code sample will result in an application with a collapsible sidebar that contains a logo and tabs for various content options and a header.
-The demo uses the bbj-icon-button web component to create a drawer toggle button.
-The button has the data-drawer-toggle attribute which instructs the BBjAppLayout to listen to click events coming from that component to toggle the drawer state.
+The demo uses the dwc-icon-button web component to create a drawer toggle button.
+The button has the data-drawer-toggle attribute which instructs the DwcAppLayout to listen to click events coming from that component to toggle the drawer state.

 <AppLayoutViewer url='https://eu.bbx.kitchen/webapp/controlsamples?class=layout_demos.applayout.AppLayoutDemo' mobile='false' />